 Prices to adopt a career change dog range from $0 to $1,000+.
-The high prices can be attributed to high demand, as well as the professional training that the dogs receive up until the point of adoption.
-Speaking of high demand, these organizations often have way more potential adopters than dogs ready to be re-homed.
+The high prices are often attributed to the significant amount of training and health screening and maintenance that these pups undergo during school.
+Because they are being trained to do many serious and intensive tasks they need to be in near-perfect health and receive top-notch training.
+All of this takes time and money to do well.
+The intensive training and health care make them very desirable as pets, therefore, these organizations often have way more potential adopters than dogs ready to be re-homed.
 You may have to wait months—or even years—for a dog to become available, which is a very long time if you’re ready to add a new animal companion to your family.

 To find adoption requirements, visit the websites of service dog organizations you are interested in.
 There you’ll see details about what they require and whether any dogs are currently available.
 You’ll also find links to fill out adoption applications.
 Be sure to read all of the provided details before applying, and to become familiar with the adoption process and the associated fee.

 If you have any questions, just call the organization directly.
 They’ll almost always be glad to answer any lingering inquiries that you have or give you more information on their individual adoption procedures.

 When it comes to getting a new pet, adoption is always the right way to go.
 As to whether you should adopt a dog right from the shelter or get a career change dog from a service organization, it’s up to you—both are great ways to make a difference.

 A few things to keep in mind, some of which we’ve gone over already:

 It will take a while.
 Don’t expect to bring a failed service dog home anytime soon.
 You’ll very likely have to hop on a waiting list, and it could take years before you’re next in line.